-- identify the location and species of preferred exotic trees internal to the site commensurate with the residential character of Ainslie and Reid. - retain existing mature trees where possible. - include indicative plans and cross sections for streetscapes and public realm design. - include a suite of materials and finishes for use in the public realm.
+- identify the location and species of preferred exotic trees internal to the site commensurate with the residential character of Ainslie and Reid. - include indicative plans and cross sections for streetscapes and public realm design. - include a suite of materials and finishes for use in the public realm.